cogip/simulation/docs/install.md

 This will produce `dist/cogip-tools-1.0.0.tar.gz`.

-This package can be copied to the Raspberry Pi and installed to deploy the `Copilot` and `RobotCam` tools:
+This package can be copied to the Raspberry Pi and installed to deploy the Python tools:

 ```bash
 pip install cogip-tools-1.0.0.tar.gz